 - The official name of Spain is “Kingdom of Spain.”

 - Although many country’s national anthems have lyrics, Spain is an exception.
 The national anthem of Spain has no words.

-- Here’s one odd fact about Spain: There are no laws about public nudity in Spain.
+- Here’s one odd fact about Spain: There are no laws about public nudity in the country.

 - Move over, Italy and Greece!
 43% of the world’s olive oil production is done in Spain.

 - From 2008 to 2013, the Spanish national football team was named FIFA Team of the Year.

 - One especially cool fact about Spain is that it won its first World Cup football title in 2010, which made the country the 8th country to have ever won.

 - Spain was the world’s third most popular tourist destination in 2013 (after France and the US).

 - Don Quixote, the famous book written by Spanish author Miguel de Cervantes in 1605, was voted the “most meaningful book of all time” in 2002 by a panel of top authors.
 Not only that, but many historians believe it is one of the world’s first modern novels.

 - Traditionally, you have two surnames in Spain – the first surname from your father, and the second from your mother.

 - Another fun fact about Spain is that Spaniards celebrate the New Year by eating one grape with their family for each bell strike of the clock.
 Known as las doce uvas de la suerte, these grapes are meant to provide good luck and prosperity in the new year.

 - The quill pen is thought to have originated in Spain about 1,400 years ago.